fastoch/Linux/BootableUSBdrive.md

 **sync** is a second command chained to **dd** via **&&**.
 It makes sure that all the data is written to the flash drive and nothing is left in the cache.

-/!\ This procedure wipes all the data from your USB flash drive.
+>[!warning] This procedure wipes all the data from your USB flash drive.